 Development.
 This is the most important phase of a software development model in which the application is developed based on the agreed-upon requirements.
 This is where the coding takes place.

 Testing.
 This phase consists of code reviewing and module assessment handled by the testing team.
 In software development, testing often refers to unit testing and integration testing.
 Unit testing involves verifying that certain modules of the application work as designed, while integration testing is for ensuring that all modules work in sync as one system.
 Mature software development models integrate testing into all stages of the development process to achieve higher-quality software.
-We’ll address the different ways of approaching testing of different software development models in the next section.
+We’ll address the different ways of approaching the testing of different software development models in the next section.

 Delivery.
 After the developers and testers have completed their work, the project manager and client need to approve the outcome before the application can hit the market.